kapilkale/personal-site---blog/jekyll/_posts/2012-12-13-the-worst-ui-pattern-in-existence.markdown

 published: true
 ---

 Infinite scroll + footer.
-Scroll down to get to the footer, and just as you start reading the links the whole thing disappears before you as new content gets inserted into the page.
+Scroll to the footer, and as you start reading, the whole thing disappears as new content gets inserted into the page.
 Repeat ad nauseum.

-[Facebook](http://www.facebook.com) and [LinkedIn](http://www.linkedin.com)'s homepages use this pattern.
-Their [world-class design teams](https://www.airbnb.com/meetups/hzfb35n3h-design-talk-ben-blumenfeld) are aware of its flaws, given their half-hearted attempts to monkeypatch the problem.
+[Facebook](http://www.facebook.com) and [LinkedIn](http://www.linkedin.com)'s news feeds use this pattern.
+Moreover, their [world-class design teams](https://www.airbnb.com/meetups/hzfb35n3h-design-talk-ben-blumenfeld) are doing this knowingly, given their half-hearted attempts to monkeypatch the problem.

 LinkedIn's solution is to end the infinite scroll after three reloads.
 But as a result, a user has to deal with 3 terrible UI events before they get what they want.
 Will they overcome the [conditioning](http://www.daviesscoll.u-net.com/joc/students/assignments/asassignments/classical.htm) or just give up?